leunam10/italian-green-vs-crime-analysis/README.md

 ## Park Data
-The file *VERDE_URBANO_2011_2021_ISTAT* contains the data updated to 2021, the data for capital municipalities includes:
+The file *VERDE_URBANO_2011_2021_ISTAT* contains the data updated to 2021.
+The data for capital municipalities includes:

 - planning tools (plan, regulation, census, ecological network)
 - monitoring according to Law 10/2013 (planting of new trees, tree balance, national tree day, development of green spaces, risk of tree collapse)